 The update is not applicable to your computer

-Now how to you get your language back:
+Now how do you get your language back:

 This should get you the language pack installed on your operating system.
-So this will be a good step to try to check if your machine is compatible with Windows 8.1 preview.
+So this will be a good step to try to check if your machine is now compatible.

-The other scenario is if you’re running Windows 8 Enterprise - then you’ll need to download the ISO image.
+The other scenario is if you’re running Windows Enterprise.
+Then you’ll need to download the ISO image.
 I have to stress this point again you cannot upgrade or keep your Windows settings, personal files, or applications if you are performing a cross-language installation.
-You can only keep your personal files during a cross-language installation by using Windows 8 Setup.
+You can only keep your files during a cross-language installation using Windows Setup.

 Now there are few workarounds to bypass the error.
 The first one is to change the base language of the operating system to a supported one then apply the update.
 The next one is to manually apply the Windows update file.

-Download Windows 8 Update package KB2849636 by clicking on “Get the update”
+Download the required Windows Update package by clicking on “Get the update.”

 Then create a folder under C drive called Win8.
 Then move the downloaded file there.
-Then open command prompt as administrator and type in
+Next, open a command prompt as administrator and type in

 Expand -F:* C:\Win8\Windows8-RT-KB2849636-x64.msu C:\Win8\

-Then open command prompt as administrator and type in
+Now open a command prompt as administrator and type in

 DISM.exe /Online /Add-Package /PackagePath:C:\Win8\Windows8-RT-KB2849636-x64.cab

-Reboot your system and you should be getting the notification to download Windows 8.1 preview.
-If that does not work, then try to change the Language pack from Control Panel
+Reboot your system, and you should be getting the notification to download Windows.
+If that does not work, then try to change the Language pack from Control Panel.

 Go to Windows UI screen and type in Language